IrisHills/Blog/_posts/2018-04-18-Tobias Pinto- Oil on linen.markdown

 ---
-title: "Oil on linen paintings  by Tobias Pinto "
+title: "Tobias Pinto- Oil on linen"
 description: "Oil on linen paintings  by Tobias Pinto "
 ---
 Tobias Pinto’s paintings have a strong sense of physiological intensity that is captivating.
 Something about his work makes me never want to look away.
 His paintings almost have a photograph quality because of his amazing shading.
 Not only are his paintings incredibly realistic, but they also convey a deeply emotional depth.